-Vision Statement
+AYSO Vision

-To provide world class youth soccer programs that enrich children's lives
+To provide world-class youth soccer programs that enrich children's lives.

-Mission Statement
+AYSO Mission

-To develop and deliver quality youth soccer programs, which promote a fun, family environment based on the AYSO Philosophies:
+To develop and deliver quality youth soccer programs in a fun, family environment based on the AYSO philosophies:

+Everyone Plays

+Our goal is for kids to play soccer-so we mandate that every player on every team must play at least half of every game.

+Balanced Teams

+Each year we form new teams as evenly balanced as possible-because it is fair and more fun when teams of equal ability play.

+Open Registration

-- Everyone Plays: Our program's goal is for kids to play soccer-so we mandate that every player on every team must play at least half of every game. - Balanced Teams: Each year we form new teams as evenly balanced as possible-because it is fair and more fun when teams of equal ability play. - Open Registration: Our program is open to all children between 41/2 and 19 years of age who want to register and play soccer.
-Interest and enthusiasm are the only criteria for playing. - Positive Coaching: Encouragement of player effort provides for greater enjoyment by the players and ultimately leads to better-skilled and better-motivated players. - Good Sportsmanship: We strive to create a positive environment based on mutual respect rather than a win at all costs attitude, and our program is designed to instill good sportsmanship in every facet of AYSO.
+Our program is open to all children between 4 and 19 years of age who want to register and play soccer.
+Interest and enthusiasm are the only criteria for playing.

+Positive Coaching

+Encouragement of player effort provides for greater enjoyment by the players and ultimately leads to better-skilled and better-motivated players.

+Good Sportsmanship

+We strive to create a safe, fair, fun and positive environment based on mutual respect, rather than a win-at-all-costs attitude, and our program is designed to instill good sportsmanship in every facet of AYSO.

+Player Development

+We believe that all players should be able to develop their soccer skills and knowledge to the best of their abilities, both individually and as members of a team, in order to maximize their enjoyment of the game.